 In summary, the camera feels good and doesn’t give you a feeling of overwhelm

-What’s the difference between the Brave 7 and the Brave 7 LE?
+What’s the difference?: the Brave 7 vs Brave 7 LE

 The key difference most people notice between the Brave 7 and the Brave 7 LE is price.
 The LE was cheaper than the previous version, a fact that confused me until I did a little digging.

 When the LE was first launched it was a less capable model.
 Here’s a list of features not originally found on the LE:

 Since 2020, Akaso have added upgrades and the 7 LE now has voice activation.
 It’s also dust and waterproof thanks to the clear case.
 As yet, the accelerometer hasn’t been added, but I’ve never felt the need for one.